tnware/django-entra-auth/docs/settings_ref.rst

 until their session expires naturally, even though their tokens are no longer valid.

-This setting is particularly important for security considerations, as it determines how your application responds when a user's account has been disabled in Azure AD/ADFS.
+This setting is particularly important for security considerations, as it determines how your application responds when a user's account has been disabled in Entra ID.
 When enabled, it can help ensure that users who have had their accounts disabled in the identity provider are promptly logged out of your Django application, closing a potential security gap.

 This feature is disabled by default to prioritize user experience, but can be enabled for applications where security requirements